guanshi1688/longview-archive/docs/essays/notes/english/Value-Capture/index.md

 This series is not written as a critique of any single country, region, or civilization.

-It does not argue that finance, law, standards, platforms, brands, or mature markets are illegitimate.
+It does not argue that finance, law, standards, platforms, brands, reserve currencies, or mature markets are illegitimate.

 It does not reduce global inequality to morality, intention, or conspiracy.